 Separation of Powers

 California Law Review Online invites authors to submit essays that benefit from the more timely and accessible format of an online publication.
 Online essays should meet the general guidelines of our print essays, focusing on new ideas and conversations.
-Online essays should be no longer than 3,000 words and cite to any relevant authorities in endnotes.
+Online essays should generally not exceed 3,000 words, and long-form essays should not exceed 10,000 words.
+Please cite to any relevant authorities in endnotes.
 We aim to publish response pieces approximately two to three months after approval, to allow for a thorough editing process.
+Longer pieces will have a proportionately longer editing timeline.
 Student authors seeking to publish a comment on a particular legal case should follow the Online Essays guidelines.

 - Authors should email all submissions as Microsoft Word (.doc or .docx) attachments to email@example.com. *(student authors, see exceptions below)